blukatdevelopment/FPS_Framework/Planning/README.md

 DONE reserve of ammo is increased by an amount successfully requested from its holder.

 **Health/Ammo pickup**
-ammoCount should be an integer ranging from 0 to 999.
-If not full(999), the player should pick up any ammo it collides with.
+- DONE ammoCount should be an integer ranging from 0 to 999.
+If not full(999)
+- the player should pick up any ammo it collides with.

 When an ammo pack is picked up, the ammoCount rises to at most full(999) and the ammo scene is freed.